-Directed by Australian filmmaker Simon Wincer, ‘Quigley Down Under’ is a 1990 neo-western film that follows a skilled sharpshooter and American cowboy Matthew Quigley (Tom Selleck) as he travels to Australia, the land down under, in response to a help-wanted advertisement for a man of his particular talents.
-When he reaches the town of Fremantle, Western Australia, he is shocked to learn that his prospective employer Elliot Marston (Alan Rickman), wants him to shoot and kill the aborigines of the region.
+Directed by Australian filmmaker Simon Wincer, ‘Quigley Down Under’ is a 1990 neo-western film that follows a skilled sharpshooter and American cowboy, Matthew Quigley (Tom Selleck), as he travels to Australia, the land down under, in response to a help-wanted advertisement for a man of his particular talents.
+When he reaches the town of Fremantle, Western Australia, he is shocked to learn that his prospective employer, Elliot Marston (Alan Rickman), wants him to shoot and kill the locals of the region.

 When Quigley refuses to do so, he is beaten up and left for dead in the harsh Australian outback, along with a seemingly crazy woman.
-They are soon rescued by the aborigines who live nearby, but Quigley decides to get his revenge on the rich rancher Marston.
+The nearby Aborigines soon rescue them, but Quigley decides to get revenge on the rich rancher, Marston.
 Curious to know where the movie ‘Quigley Down Under’ was filmed?
 Here’s all the information you need!

 Quigley Down Under Filming Locations